steppedreckoner/TowerDefense/ReadMe.txt

+TOWER DEFENSE

 This game is still in development.
 Some core features are still missing, but it's getting closer!

-Note: If features aren't working as described, check the commit messages.
-I've started keeping commit messages in the readme, but some earlier changes were only tracked in the commits.
+To prospective employers,

 This project aims to both demonstrate and expand my programming ability.
-I initially began development in conjunction with a tutorial (found at https://www.youtube.com/channel/UC0MHs87ehhLOtPQf_bAWDEA), but I have since diverged, including the following.
+I initially began development in conjunction with a tutorial (found at https://www.youtube.com/channel/UC0MHs87ehhLOtPQf_bAWDEA), but]I have since diverged heavily.
+Just about every part of the game has been customized or modified in some way.

+I know that this ReadMe is not managed perfectly.
+While I am certainly striving make it useful, I really want to demonstrate that I take documentation seriously.
+I fully understand that your organization will probably have different practices, and I will have no problem adhering to them.
+The same goes for coding style.
+For the most part, I am sticking to how I was taught.
+However, I am very willing to adapt.

+I appreciate you taking the time to look at this!

+Greg Cousins

+A few of my own major implementations
 -Loading maps from a file on beginning of a new game.
 -Loading and saving maps done with JFileChooser.
 No longer need to interact with console.
+-Player leveling and unlocks.
+-Enemy leveling.
 -Area of Effect (AOE) actions that affect enemies/towers within a certain radius.
 -Toggleable menus for in game and editor.
 -Pathfinder class to handle enemy navigation.
 This will eventually allow for enemies to navigate around